 - Windscreen or fairing.
 These supply extra protection from the wind and rain, and they can make highway riding less tiring.

 - Crash bars hoop-shaped bars mounted on the frame can help protect riders in a spill by keeping the weight of the bike off the rider’s body.

-Here’s a quick run-down of model types available to help narrow your choice.
+Here’s a quick run-down of model types available.
 Keep in mind there are variations in form to each of these categories, but the following represent the basic standard of motorcycle styles.

-Small scooters with engines 50 cc or less, are the smallest, lightest, and easiest road approved models – for a rider to handle, and the most efficient.
+Small Scooters Small scooters with engines 50cc or less, are some of the smallest, lightest, and easiest gas powered road approved models.
+They are easy to handle, and maintain.
 They’re usually among the least expensive to buy and ensure.
-The transmission is CVT – automatic with electric start (and usually an additional kick-starter as a backup).
+The transmission is CVT automatic with electric start (and usually an additional kick-starter as a backup).
 They provide a comfy chair-like seating position unlike a standard motorcycle.
-They’re not high power and usually have a top speed of 35 to 45 mph.
-Depending on the country they may not be permitted on highways; are best suited for riding around town.
+They’re not high power and usually have a top speed of 60 to 100kmph (50cc).
 Registration and licensing requirements vary by country.

 Best fit for: City commuting

 Scooters in the 125-to-250cc range provide more power than 50cc models for keeping up with traffic, carrying a passenger, and for all-around use.
 There may be restriction depending on the individual power of these models.
 Lightweight, closer to the ground, easy to manoeuvre and ride, with electric start and automatic transmissions.
 Fuel economy is generally superb.

 Best fit for: City commuting; Short freeway jaunts